ahmedkaludi/push-notification/readme.txt

 Tags: Push Notifications, Mobile, amp, Web Push Notifications

 == Description ==
-Push Notifications for WP & AMP makes it easy to send Web Push notifications to your users for FREE with 2 Mins setup.
+Push Notifications for WP & AMP makes it easy to send Web Push notifications to your users for FREE with 2 Mins setup [Documentation](https://pushnotifications.helpscoutdocs.com/).

 Send push notifications automatically when a post is published or updated.
 You can also send custom notifications from the app dashboard.
 The audience reports and campaign reports are available as well.